 Facing eviction can be scary.
 Tenants should be aware that they do not need to vacate their apartments just because the landlord asks them to or because they receive notice of a court date .Tenants have a right to go to Housing Court to respond to the landlord’s eviction case and may have defenses available to them that will allow them to remain in their homes.
 Whenever possible, tenants should consult with an attorney if they have received an eviction notice.

-New York City Homebase, run by the Department of Homeless Services (DHS), helps individuals facing eviction and/or homelessness.
-Homebase helps individuals to apply for emergency grants and offers case management and other services to help tenants keep their homes.
+New York City Homebase, run by the Department of Homeless Services (DHS), helps individuals facing eviction and/or homelessness to apply for emergency grants and offers case management and other services to help tenants keep their homes.
 Services are provided by community organizations located throughout the five boroughs.
 Find your nearest Homebase office at 311 Online or by downloading the Homebase map.

 Free legal services funded by New York City’s Office of Civil Justice are available as follows: